Mercedes-Benz E-Class All Terrain: All You Need To Know

-The E-Class All Terrain will be up for display at the upcoming Auto Expo 2018 alongside the Concept EQ and Maybach S650
+The E-Class All Terrain will be up for display at the upcoming 2018 Auto Expo alongside the Concept EQ and Mercedes-Maybach S 650.

-The luxury automaker Mercedes-Benz is all set to launch its new E-Class All Terrain vehicle in India next year.
-To be showcased at the Auto Expo 2018, the E-Class All Terrain will come only in a 4x4 variant and will lock horns with the Volvo XC90 Cross Country.
-Let’s delve in to know more about the Mercedes estate on steroids.
+Mercedes-Benz is all set to launch its new E-Class All Terrain vehicle in India this year.
+To be showcased at the 2018 Auto Expo, the E-Class All Terrain will come only in a 4WD variant and will lock horns with the Volvo V90 Cross Country.
+Let’s delve in to know more about the Merc estate on steroids.

 Styling